 A visit to the Martin Luther King Jr. National Park Service site in Atlanta, collecting food for the local food bank, buying a meal for people living on the street, reading her favorite “I Am Rosa Parks” book by Brad Meltzer or attending a concert performed by Voices of Hope, the Lee Arrendale State Prison women’s prison choir, are some of the ways we can do that together.

 But this was her worst day that week, and so I didn’t try to talk her out of her own feelings in the moment.

-She did tweak her holiday gift list last year, though.
-(It's never long -- maybe three or four things.)
-This time she addressed it to "Dear Santa/Mom."
+She did tweak her holiday gift list that year, though.
+(It’s never long – maybe three or four things.)
+This time she addressed it to “Dear Santa/Mom.”
 I raised an eyebrow.

 “I don’t want to give him up,” she said.

 I’m not ready to give him up, either, so we didn’t last year or this year.
 But I will try Brockenbrough’s method to teach her to be generous with others.
 That will help our entire family get into the holiday spirit.